Growth rates of permutation classes: categorization up to the uncountability threshold: Realizing the Remaining Sequences

-Taking into account the $\preceq$-minimal sequences that lead to growth rates equal to or greater than $\xi$ from Tables~\ref{table-short-bad} and \ref{table-long-bad}, we can begin to describe the complete list of growth rates of permutation classes smaller than $\xi$.
+\begin{theorem} The set of growth rates of permutation classes below $\xi$ can be characterized by a finite set of infinite families of algebraic numbers, collected in Tables~\ref{table-short-good-realizable} and \ref{table-long-good-realizable}. \end{theorem} \begin{proof} Taking into account the $\preceq$-minimal sequences that lead to growth rates equal to or greater than $\xi$ from Tables~\ref{table-short-bad} and \ref{table-long-bad}, we can describe the complete list of growth rates of permutation classes smaller than $\xi$.
 First, Table~\ref{table-short-good-realizable} lists all realizable sequences that are dominated by one of the short sequences from Table~\ref{table-short-bad}; by Proposition~\ref{prop-realize-legal} all of the candidate sequences are realizable except $1,1,2,6$ (as established in Section~\ref{sec-narrowing-1}).

 Not all sequences dominated by one of the long sequences in Table~\ref{table-long-bad} are realizable.
 All that begin with $1,1,2,3,4^i,5$ and end with $1,1$ (or $1^j$ or $1^\infty$) can be realized for $i=1$ by Proposition~\ref{prop-realize-legal}, but cannot be realized for $i\ge 2$ by Proposition~\ref{prop-no-112344-5-11}.
-In addition, sequences beginning $1,1,2,3,4^i,5$ for $i\ge 2$ are realizable only if $i$ is even by Proposition~\ref{prop-no-112344-5-even}.
+In addition, Proposition~\ref{prop-no-112344-5-even} shows that sequences beginning $1,1,2,3,4^i,5$ for $i\ge 2$ are realizable only if $i$ is even.

 All other sequences that are dominated by one of the long sequences in Table~\ref{table-long-bad} can be realized by Proposition~\ref{prop-realize-long-legal}.
-This produces the list of realizable legal sequences in Table~\ref{table-long-good-realizable}, and completes the listing of all growth rates of permutation classes at most $\xi$.
+This produces the list of realizable legal sequences in Table~\ref{table-long-good-realizable}, and completes the list of all growth rates of permutation classes at most $\xi$. \end{proof}